 Employees of non-profit organizations are not personally liable for the debts of the organization.
 This means that if someone desires to sue your non-profit for a business-related debt, they cannot harm your personal assets.

 Incorporating a non-profit can enable you to formulate formalized roles with the respective job descriptions and responsibilities, which can interest professional and skilful candidates to join you.

 One of the advantages for non-profit organizations is an extra source of funding by government grants.

 If your non-profit organization has a suitable number of employees, it may qualify for life insurance benefit programs or group discounts for health.

 If you’re planning to start a non-profit organization, it will demand your time for preparation and work devotion.
 It can also cost up to $800 just to submit your application to the IRS.
 So, to ensure that everything happens in the right way, you can always hire a consultant.

 No shareholders can receive profits from the non-profit organization.
 This makes it difficult to generate interest from the potential investors.
-But, this does not indicate that you will not be paid a salary; it just means that profits at the end of the year must be cycled back into the organization.
+But, this does not indicate that you will not be paid a salary; it just means that profits at the end of the year must be recycled into the organization.

 Getting funding for your non-profit organization can be a constant struggle.
-There is always a high competition to receive funding from donors and grants.
+There is always high competition to receive funding from donors and grants.
 Many non-profit organizations also hire expert grant writers to give themselves a better chance.

-Since a non-profit organization is dedicated to the public, hence anyone can request copies of any non-profit’s filings and review their salaries, expenditures, and income.
+Since a non-profit organization is dedicated to the public, anyone can request copies of any non-profit’s filings and review their salaries, expenditures, and income.
 If your non-profit organization has a large public facing, you can expect some inspection over how you manage administrative expenses.